Didas-git/anilist-wrapper/README.md

   redirectUri: /* the redirect uri, this is required for this step*/, })
 ```

-### `handleOnServer`

-This method will wait for a connection on `http://localhost:3000` and return the code that it received from that connection

 [^*]: Not everything is supported yet, please refer to the todo list to see what has full implementation or open an issue to talk about it